jeethsoni/movies-rest-api/README.md

 ## Run the project

-To turn on the API simple run:
+To turn on the API simply run:

 ```$ . ./flaskenv.sh```